Usearus/foli-2023/README.md

 ## Post-MVP Features

--   Export Page to PDF
 -   Import LinkedIn or PDF
 -   Add Google Analytics
 -   Import LinkedIn profile
 -   Import existing Resume
 -   Filter on top of the jobs list, but only for stage.
--   Sidebar with templates pre-chosen based on stage.
 -   Animate table row when adding a job

 -   ChatGPT API
-    -   Make job description persistant and automatic on job creation (will make future GPT links easier).
     -   Settings button that shows what info is prefilled from preferences
     ---NEED HELP WITH---
 -   What is the best way to set a timer for token renewal in React?